-This is one of only three jackets we tested that doesn't pack into one of its own pockets (the others are the Columbia Flash Forward Lined and Nike Windrunner).
+This is one of only three jackets we tested that doesn't pack into one of its own pockets.
 The waxed material isn't particularly compressible, and at 10 ounces, this is the second heaviest option we tested.
 It's much better suited to hanging in your closet than being stuffed into a backpack.
-Though if you wore it to work in the morning and don't want it for the bicycle ride home in the afternoon, it isn't too bad to stuff into the bottom of your bag.
+Though if you wore it to work in the morning and don't want it for the bicycle ride home in the afternoon, it isn't too bad to stuff it into the bottom of your bag.

 This is the least impressive feature of the High Coast.
 It stands up okay in a simple shower or a few minutes of light rain, but the waxed cotton-polyamide can only take so much before it gets soaked.
-More than any other windbreaker we tested, this one gets wet the easiest.
-The thicker fabric also takes a bit more to dry — we found that when the outside looked dry, it still felt a bit damp, which makes us think the inside of the material is still holding onto water for a bit longer.
-You can increase the water and wind resistance of the Fjallraven by adding more Greenland wax, though this process is much more time consuming than the simple tech-wash solution of other windbreakers.
+More than almost any other windbreaker we tested, this one gets wet very easily.
+The thicker fabric also takes a lot more time to dry — we found that when the outside looked dry, it still felt a bit damp, which makes us think the inside of the material is still holding onto water for even longer.
+You can increase the water and wind resistance of the High Coast by adding more Greenland wax, though this process is much more time-consuming than the simple tech-wash solution of many other windbreakers.

 The Fjallraven High Coast is a stylish windbreaker that does a good job keeping you warmer in a cool wind without making you look too technical for a professional setting.
 What it lacks in technical features and extreme functions, it makes up for with everyday utility and style.
 While not the cheapest jacket we tested, if you like the look of this flattering option, we think you'll also appreciate the protection and style it provides.

 Wind breaker jackets have become a crucial layer for the...

 Ad-free.
 Influence-free.
 Powered by Testing.